History of Christian theology: Postmodern Christianity

 Postmodern theology seeks to respond to the challenges of post modern and deconstructionist thought, and has included the death of God movement, process theology, feminist theology and Queer Theology and most importantly neo-orthodox theology.
 Karl Barth, Rudolf Bultmann and Reinhold Niebuhr were neo-orthodoxies main representatives.
 In particular Barth labeled his theology "dialectical theology", a reference to existentialism.

 The predominance of Classic Liberalism resulted in many reactionary movements amongst conservative believers.
 Evangelical theology, Pentecostal or renewal theology and fundamentalist theology, often combined with dispensationalism, all moved from the fringe into the academy.
 Marxism stimulated the significant rise of Liberation theology which can be interpreted as a rejection of academic theology that fails to challenge the establishment and help the poor.

 From the late 19th century to the early 20th century, groups established themselves that derived many of their beliefs from Protestant evangelical groups but significantly differed in doctrine.
 These include the Jehovah's Witnesses, the Latter Day Saints and many so called "cults".
 Many of these groups use the Protestant version of the Bible and typically interpret it in a fundamentalist fashion, adding, however, special prophecy or scriptures, and typically denying the trinity and the full deity of Jesus Christ.

 Ecumenical Theology sought to discover a common consensus on theological matters that could bring the many Christian denominations together.
 As a movement it was successful in helping to provide a basis for the establishment of the World Council of Churches and for some reconciliation between more established denominations.
 But ecumenical theology was nearly always the concern of liberal theologians, often Protestant ones.
 The movement for ecumenism was opposed especially by fundamentalists and viewed as flawed by many neo-orthodox theologians.

 Radical orthodoxy

 Radical orthodoxy is a form of philosophical theology that has been influenced by the Nouvelle Theologie, especially of Henri de Lubac.

 An ecumenical movement begun by John Milbank and others at Cambridge, radical orthodoxy seeks to examine classic Christian writings and related neoplatonic texts in full dialogue with contemporary, philosophical perspectives.
 Predominantly Anglican and Roman Catholic in orientation, it has received positive responses from high places in those communions: one of the movement's founders, Catherine Pickstock, received a letter of praise from Joseph Ratzinger before he became Pope, while Rowan Williams, the Archbishop of Canterbury, has contributed to the movement's publications.
 A major source of radical orthodoxy remains the Centre of Theology and Philosophy at the University of Nottingham.

-Weak theology

-Weak theology is a branch of postmodern Christianity that has been influenced by the deconstructive thought of Jacques Derrida, including Derrida's description of a moral experience he calls "the weak force."
-Weak theology rejects the idea that God is an overwhelming physical or metaphysical force.
-Instead, God is an unconditional claim without any force whatsoever.
-As a claim without force, the God of weak theology does not intervene in nature.
-As a result, weak theology emphasizes the responsibility of humans to act in this world here and now.